25 Famous Shoe Brand Logos: Beyond the Swoosh

 Allbirds uses an ultra-simple, arch-like symbol or a clean, rounded wordmark.
 This reflects their brand ethos of simplicity and sustainability.
 There’s no flash, no aggression—just a quiet confidence in the product.

-- Entrepreneur's Takeaway: Minimalism works best when it reflects the product itself.
+- Entrepreneur’s Takeaway: Minimalism is most effective when it reflects the product itself.
 If your product is simple, sustainable, and stripped of non-essentials, your logo should be too.

 25. ASICS: The Sound Mind, Sound Body Acronym